bdjohnson529/codechalet.com/_docs/bayesian/analyses/bikes.md

 topic: Bayesian Statistics
 topic_path: /docs/bayesian/index.html
 ---
 Are people less likely to ride bicycles during a stint of cold weather?
 This analysis sets out to answer that question, using a data from the [Capital Bikeshare](https://www.capitalbikeshare.com/system-data) system in Washington DC.
-The operators of the Capital Bikeshare system publish their system data for research, and we are going to use a small sample of that data collected during 2011 and 2012.
+The operators of the Capital Bikeshare system have published their system data for research, and we are going to use a small sample of that data collected during 2011 and 2012.
 The dataset is available on the [UCI website](https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset).

 The hourly datset includes 17,379 observations, representing approximately 8760 hourly observations recorded over a 2 year period.
 Each observation records the timestamp, normalized temperature and a count of total rental bikes.
 I will focus on these features to keep our model simple.